hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

   * the customer account is credited back the 100 AcmeToken, potentially minus a fee for the failed withdrawal.

-And the user will ultimately see in both the Exchagne UI and the Customer Wallet that the transfer was offered, but rejected by them.
+And the user will ultimately see in both the Exchange UI and the Customer Wallet that the transfer was offered, but rejected by them.